hyiltiz/0ad-unit-analysis/Readme.txt

 This python tool has been written by wraitii.
 Its purpose is to help with unit and civ balancing by allowing quick comparison between important template data.

-Run it using "python unitTables.py" or "pypy unitTables.py" if you have pypy installed.
+Run it using `python unitTables.py` or `pypy unitTables.py` if you have pypy installed.

-The output will be located in an HTML file called "unit_summary_table.html" in this folder.
+The output will be located in an HTML file called `unit_summary_table.html` in this folder.

 The script gives 3 informations: